Institut für Gesundheitsökonomie Lehre Seminare Master

 Group composition procedure Not applicable

-Topics Announced during kick-off (for a preview of the authors presenting, see link).
+Announced in Stud.IP on April 1st, before kick-off (for a preview of the authors presenting, see link)

 Type of pre-registration Individual arrangement